jakeybabz69/final_project/README.md

 #Overview
 This repository is the final project for PSY6422.

-The project involves fitting publicly available depression data (https://www.ons.gov.uk/peoplepopulationandcommunity/wellbeing/datasets/measuringnationalwellbeingdomainsandmeasures) to a map of the UK's regions (https://geoportal.statistics.gov.uk).
+The project involves using publicly available depression data (https://www.ons.gov.uk/peoplepopulationandcommunity/wellbeing/datasets/measuringnationalwellbeingdomainsandmeasures) to fit to a map of the UK's regions (https://geoportal.statistics.gov.uk).

 #Repository contents